Discrete time crystal order in spin chains enabled by Floquet flat bands: Comparative Robustness of DTC Phases: Flat band Versus MBL/DMBL

 \subsection{Stability Comparison of FB-DTC with DMBL-DTC}

-We now extend our investigation beyond the basic comparison with MBL-DTC to comparative studies of the stabilization of the flat-band DTC phase with DTC-phases obtained in clean systems where emergent localization mechanisms arise intrinsically from the dynamics via Dynamical Many Body Localization.
+We now extend our investigation beyond the basic comparison with MBL-DTC to comparative studies of the stabilization of the flat-band DTC phase with DTC-phases obtained in clean systems where emergent localization mechanisms arise intrinsically from the dynamics via dynamical many-Body localization.
 In the context of spin chains, dynamical localization can give rise to localized states that resist thermalization, thereby providing a robust mechanism for stabilizing DTC phases.

-To that end, we consider a spin-1/2 chain governed by the DMBL induced DTC protocol detailed in Eqs.~\eqref{eq:tc_protocol} with the flat-band Hamiltonian modified from the paradigmatic example in Eq.~\eqref{eq:fb_t} to the following.
+To that end, we consider a spin-1/2 chain governed by the DMBL induced DTC protocol detailed in Eq.~\eqref{eq:tc_protocol} with the flat-band Hamiltonian modified from the paradigmatic example in Eq.~\eqref{eq:fb_t} to the following.